The Barbet, an amazing story!

 than today!

-if their early designation in French constitutes an indication more than a real one
+if their early designation in the French language constitutes an indication rather than a real one

 argument.
-This is how we speak today of the barbet as the only water dog
+This is why we speak today of the barbet as the only water dog

 French.

-In 1694, the Dictionary of the French Academy attested that the expression “crotté comme un barbet” had become established in everyday language; but it is also said of a man who follows another everywhere, “that he follows him like a barbet.” » In the 17th and 18th centuries, it is very present in French literature and iconography.
+In 1694, the Dictionary of the French Academy attests that the expression "crotté comme un barbet" was established in everyday language; but we also say of a man who follows another everywhere, "that he follows him like a barbet."
+In the 17th and 18th centuries, it was very present in French literature and iconography.
 Throughout the 1st Empire, in France, the popularity of the barbet was particularly great within the regiments and many soldiers took their dog on campaign.
-It should be noted that at the time “poodle” and “barbet” represented, in the eyes of most people, the same dog!
-For a grunt of the Grande Armée, a big, big, well-curled, well-dirted poodle became a barbet and vice versa; hence some confusion.
+It should be noted that at the time "poodle" and "barbet" represented, in the eyes of most people, the same dog!
+For a grognard of the Grande Armée, a large and fat poodle, well curly and well-dried, became a barbet and vice versa; hence a certain confusion.

-At the beginning of the 19th century, the barbet was also used on board ships.
-It was used to bring back seabirds that were killed, or anything that could fall into the sea.
-If its descendant the poodle enjoyed success, the rustic barbet suffered a significant decline in the 20th century.
-The final blow was dealt to the breed by different factors: - the decline of waterfowl hunting. - the fashion for more versatile or English hunting dogs. - the elegance and refinement of poodles. - and finally , the requirements of its grooming.
+At the beginning of the 19th century, the Barbet was also used on board ships.
+It was used to retrieve seabirds that were killed, or anything that might fall into the sea.
+While its descendant, the Poodle, enjoyed success, the rustic Barbet suffered a significant loss of popularity in the 20th century.
+The final blow to the breed was dealt by various factors: - the decline of waterfowl hunting. - the fashion for more versatile or English hunting dogs. - the elegance and refinement of Poodles. - and finally, the demands of its grooming.

-In the 13th century, our regions were still covered with immense forests and agriculture was relatively undeveloped.
-On the other hand, hunting occupies a large place and is reserved for the nobility who own mastiffs and perhaps greyhounds.
-Barbet dogs are herd guardians, retrievers and therefore omnipresent in the countryside.
-Over the centuries, different types or families have been formed: spaniels and other “spaniels”, Portuguese water dogs, Newfoundlands, shepherds, griffons, briards, poodles, etc.
+In the 13th century, our regions were still covered with immense forests and agriculture was relatively underdeveloped.
+On the other hand, hunting occupied a large place and was reserved for the nobility who owned mastiffs and perhaps greyhounds.
+The "barbet" dogs were herd guardians, retrievers and therefore omnipresent in the countryside.
+Over the centuries, different types or families were formed: spaniels and other "spaniels", Portuguese water dogs, Newfoundlands, shepherds, griffons, briards, poodles, etc.

-And he really almost disappeared completely; It was not until 1980 that some lovers of this dog founded the Club du Barbet and other water dogs.
-“Redips” with the poodle and other dogs of unknown origins made it possible to restart production which led in 1986, then in 1999, to the official publication of a new breed standard.
-Since then, little by little, the poodle's big brother has reappeared in our streets, our forests and... our podiums.
-But one thing is certain, there is no old or new barbet, there is only one kind of barbet which is the fruit of many breeders who love the breed.
+And it almost disappeared completely; it was not until 1980 that a few lovers of this dog founded the Club of the Barbet and other water dogs.
+"Re-breeding" with the poodle and other dogs of unknown origins allowed a restart of production which led in 1986, then in 1999 to the official publication of a new Breed Standard.
+Since then, little by little, the big brother of the poodle has reappeared in our streets, our forests and ... our podiums.
+But one thing is certain, there is no old or new barbet, there is only one kind of barbet which is the fruit of many breeders in love with the breed.